 There are two main types of formatting.
 Which one you end up doing will depend on your goals as a writer.
 If you're going to submit your book for traditional publication, you'll want to check out this article on manuscript formatting.

-If you're looking to publish your book on a platform like Kindle Direct Publishing, you'll need to do a different kind of formatting.
-Namely, turning your manuscript into a professional-looking EPUB file for eBook distribution and a print-ready PDF file for print distribution.
+If you're looking to publish your book on a platform like Kindle Direct Publishing, you'll need a different kind of formatting.
+For most indie authors, that usually means creating a clean EPUB for the ebook and a print-ready PDF for the paperback or hardcover.
+KDP does accept other manuscript file types in some cases, but EPUB and PDF give you more control over the final product.

 You can format for submissions in Google Docs itself (see the link above).
 And while it's technically possible to format for indie publishing in Google Docs, I wouldn't do it if you value your sanity.